mdurmus/weather-checker-old/readme.md

 ### Summary Screen

-Once all the information has been entered, the user will be presented with a summary screen as follows.
+Once all the information has been entered, the user will be presented with a summary screen as follows. ***Addresses are shown in full as they vary by country.***

 <img src="docs/images/date.webp" alt="Summary screen">